zademn/advent-of-rust-2021/README.md

 My solutions to [advent of code 2021](https://adventofcode.com/2021)

-They contain comments explaining stuff + I left some failed attempts in comments (took too long).
+They contain comments explaining stuff + I commented some failed attempts (ones that took too long).

 #### How to run
 `cargo run -- <day> <part> [-e]`